sebivenlo/ESDE_Metasploit_2022/ReadMe.md

-## ESDE Workshop 2022 to the Metasploit Project
+## ESDE Workshop 2022 for the Metasploit Framework
 by Niklas Thürnau and Julia Sartori-Schwendemann

 The Metasploit Framework is a computer security project by Rapid7 to facilitate penetration testing